 Step four: Account compromise or data theft

-In reality, these links redirect users to malicious websites designed to steal sensitive information or infect devices with malware.
-Depending on the specific variant, clicking through can result in your Discord login credentials being captured on a fake login page, personal data being harvested for sale or future scams, malware being downloaded to your device if you are prompted to install anything, or your Discord account being taken over and used to send the same scam to everyone in your friends list.
+These links redirect users to malicious websites built to steal sensitive information or infect devices with malware.
+Depending on the variant, clicking through can capture your Discord login credentials on a fake login page, harvest personal data for sale or future scams, download malware if you're prompted to install anything, or hand over your Discord account so it can send the same scam to everyone in your friends list.

 Step five: The self-replicating spread